Twelve Stunning Seasonal Stays Around Ireland - The Gloss Magazine

-Twelve Stunning Spring Stays Around Ireland
+Twelve Stunning Seasonal Stays Around Ireland

 Chancery Hotel, Dublin

-The Chancery is celebrating its first birthday this month, having established itself as a serene urban escape just a few minutes from Grafton Street, behind Dublin Castle.
-Its Spring Escape Package offers an overnight stay, a buffet breakfast in Fawn Restaurant, and complimentary access to the Wellness Hub.
-Options for early check-in and late check-out are available, with discount car parking beside the hotel.
-Prices start from €218 until April 26. @thechanceryhoteldublin
+The Chancery is celebrating its first birthday, having established itself as a serene urban escape just a few minutes from Grafton Street, behind Dublin Castle.
+Options for early check-in and late check-out are available, with discount car parking beside the hotel. @thechanceryhoteldublin

 Barberstown Castle, Co Kildare

 Formerly the home of Eric Clapton, Barberstown Castle is a relaxing and welcoming experience where great food, wine, open log fires and exceptional service prevail.
-It’s a handy spot for a quick spring break, a short drive from Dublin.
-Its Spring Special includes an overnight stay with breakfast, in addition to a three-course meal in the Garden Bar restaurant.
-Guests are also treated to a range of discount cards for nearby attractions: Kildare Village, Newbridge Silverware, the Irish National Stud and Gardens, and at Straffan Design.
-From €275 per person. @barberstowncastlehotel
+It’s a handy spot for a quick break, a short drive from Dublin.
+Guests are also treated to a range of discount cards for nearby attractions: Kildare Village, Newbridge Silverware, the Irish National Stud and Gardens, and at Straffan Design. @barberstowncastlehotel

 The Club Hotel at Goffs, Co Kildare